 "Yes, quite.
-That is the Carla I know; calm and rational.
+That is the Carla I know.
+Calm and rational.
 Now consider your decision to stay.
-It certainly is the right decision, the just one, but is the best course of action for you?
+It certainly is the right decision, the just one, but is it the best course of action for you?
 For Wendy?
 How do you envision yourself fighting someone, who in your words, would kill us given the opportunity?"

 "Then let an old man try to correct his mistakes one last time.
 Believe in me as you would believe in him."

 "So wait, you're going out there to fight him?"
 Minori asked.
 "I know you're a Guild Master and all, but you really want me to do this?
 Leave everyone else in your guild here while we bring just the two of them to Diligeon?"